 BORN IN NEW YORK CITY in 1894, Ben Hecht was the son of Joseph Hecht and Sara Swernovsky Hecht, garment makers from southern Russia.
 After several years in Chicago the family moved to the industrial inland seaport of Racine, Wisconsin.
 Here his father was a working partner in a womens' clothing factory, while his mother sold these wares as proprietor of the Paris Fashion store across from Monument Square.
 Ben's Paris Fashion tasks involved writing advertising copy, doing window displays and, he tells us, stoking the furnace in the basement under the women's fitting rooms.
 Shows at Racine's Bijou Theatre exposed young Ben to early films and illustrated songs between 1904-1910; but the circus touched him more closely inasmuch as the Hechts lived in a boarding house for circus people.

-ERGO, HE RECALLED in his memoir, A Child of the Century, he fled immediately to Chicago.
+ERGO, HE RECALLED -- all of this in his memoir, A Child of the Century, he fled immediately to Chicago.
 Particulars remain murky.
-Clearly, however, he focused on literary attempts and connections early and throve in Chicago as the youngest, most creative and last to "defect" (to New York) of the Midwestern Literary Renaissance authors: Floyd Dell, Carl Sandburg, Max Bodenheim, and Sherwood Anderson, the latter a rival of Hecht and for a time, his room mate.
-Hecht's real-time muckraking poem about the Titanic disaster appeared on the front page of the Chicago Journal and other papers less than two years after his high school graduation in Racine. .
+Clearly, however, he focused on his literary attempts and connections early and throve in Chicago as the youngest, most creative and last to "defect" (to New York) of the Midwestern Literary Renaissance authors: Floyd Dell, Carl Sandburg, Margaret Anderson, Max Bodenheim, and Sherwood Anderson, the latter a rival of Hecht and for a time, his room mate.
+Hecht's real-time muckraking poem about the Titanic disaster appeared on the front page of the Chicago Journal and other papers less than two years after his high school graduation in Racine.

 His "50 Books That Are Books" reading list reveals literature that influenced his later scenario writing